-Historical analysis of the claims data suggests that more than 97% of all liability claims by cost have been product liability claims.
+Historical analysis of the claims data suggests that approximately 97.5% of all liability claims by cost have been product liability claims.

 We make no allowance for the Workers Compensation cashflows in estimating the Insurance Recoveries, as the insurance programme only provides insurance cover to product and public liability exposures.